-Summer DIY project: giving an old white shirt a new life via DIY shibori dyeing project.
-This time, I used itajime style (square accordion folding technique), and I learned some things I’d like to share!
-Photos by Mira Musank and Christian Hadidjaja.
+An exciting summer DIY project: giving an old white shirt a new life via DIY shibori dyeing project.
+This time, I used itajime method (square accordion folding technique), and the result is quite stunning!
+More importantly, I learned some lessons I’d like to share!

 Summer is my favorite time to do the always popular shibori dyeing (resist dyeing) projects.
 It’s a great way to refashion / upcycle old garments, and the longer period of daylight means a more relaxed pace when doing it.
 Recently, on a bright Saturday, I was able to research, plan, do, and finish shibori dyeing a white dress shirt in several hours.
 Yay!